- Easy to use

-Up to 5 business days
+Processing Time: Up to 5 business days

 When Charley Moore founded the company in 2008, he wanted to create an easy-to-use platform that allowed anyone to compile legal documents, hire lawyers for quick inquiries, or form an LLC.
 Moore’s firm belief that everyone deserves access to affordable legal services helped advance Rocket Lawyer’s online legal technology.

 The website has had more than 20 million customers since its launch.
 Two million of those used the company’s services for starting a business.
 The company stands out from the competition with the help of simple document management tools, a network of attorneys, and an LLC forming process that takes just a few minutes to complete.